Overview of South Carolina Taxes

 If you anticipate having a big tax bill, also consider putting more of your money into pre-tax accounts.
 The money you put into a 401(k) or 403(b) retirement account is deducted from your paycheck before taxes are applied.
 By increasing your contribution to an account like this, you are lowering your taxable income, which could help you save in taxes.

 Similarly, if your employer offers them, you can make use of a health savings account (HSA) or flexible spending account (FSA).
 The money you put into these accounts is also pre-tax, and it can be used to pay certain medical-related expenses like copays or some prescriptions.
-But be aware that only $500 can roll over from year to year in an FSA.
-That means you could lose money if you end the year with more the $500 in your FSA.
+But be aware that only $640 can roll over from year to year in an FSA, as of 2024.
+This amount increases to $660 in 2025.
+If you contribute more than the year's limit to an FSA but you don’t use it all within the year, you can kiss it goodbye.